isabella-helliwell/Challenge_9/README.md

 ## 4. Results
-        As shown in outputs 1-6, the analysis has been made using 1700 counts of data.
-Comparing the min/max and average temperature for June and December, one can draw the conclusion that June is the hotter month of the two.
+        As shown in outputs 1-6, the analysis has been made using weather information data.
+        Comparing the min/max and average temperature for June and December,one can draw the conclusion that June is the hotter month of the two.
-        We can also see from the histograms that
+        However, we can also see from the histograms that there are more data present for the June (1700 counts) than December (1517 counts)
+        Additional statistics is shown in section 5.

-### 3.3 Summary Statistics precipitation-June Data
+## 5. Summary Statistics precipitation
-        An overview of the precipitation for June is shown in Output 7.
+        Additional weather analysis can be beneficial for the visualization of weather trends.
+One could look into each year, or in this case an overview of the precipitation for June  and December is analyzed for the same timeline as the temperature analysis carried out in section 3. is shown in Output 7.
 The analysis were carried out for years 2010-2017

 Output 7. ![image](https://user-images.githubusercontent.com/85843030/130450739-516a2364-4163-4d34-80cf-e486132977c6.png)